netspective/netspective-hugo-starter/README.md

-Created on May 21, 2018 to manage Netspective Strategy & Planning websites
+Created on June 10, 2018 to manage Netspective's Hugo based web sites

+Use the Makefile for operating this repo, check all targets:

+    make help

-To run in test mode (local Hugo server):
+To run in test mode (local Hugo server), both of the following are equivalent:

+    make
     make test

 When PlantUML diagrams change (anytime *.plantuml files are updated):